 I collaborated with WCU videographers to concept and produce the 2019-2020 school year's multi-part social media video series called Countdown to Cullowhee.
 This year's series was centered around the theme "This is Western," with the goal of drawing on student's nostalgia.
 9 short videos captured different aspects of life at WCU in a matter of seconds through a heavy emphasis on visuals and sounds, leading up to the final video with the Chancellor welcoming students back to campus.
-Click through to YouTube to view all of the videos in the series, and visit WCU's website to see the accompanying blog posts I wrote for this series.
+Click through to YouTube to view all of the videos in the series and/or read the following accompanying blog posts I wrote for this series:

 Instagram Story - Weekly News Update